LJ-Luka/IN_Hospitality_Revenue_Analysis/README.md

 ### 2. The Cancellation Problem Is Costing ₹420M Annually

-At 24.8%, nearly **1 in 4 bookings are cancelled**—well above the industry standard of 15-20%.
+At 24.8%, nearly **1 in 4 bookings are cancelled**.
+This is well above the industry standard of 15-20%.
 With 132,939 total bookings generating ₹1.69B, that's roughly ₹420M in at-risk revenue per quarter.

 **Recommendation:**
 - Implement tiered cancellation policies (non-refundable rates at 10-15% discount)